-Commonsense reasoning is a term used by ethnomethodologists, derived from Alfred Schutz (1899-1959), referring to the practical or everyday reasoning used by members of society to create and sustain a sense of social reality as being objective, factual, predictable and external to themselves.
+There is an objective world that exists independently of the knower and that is accessible to competent perceivers, and this assumption forms the basis of mundane reasoning.
+Commonsense reasoning is a term derived from Alfred Schutz, referring to the practical or everyday reasoning used by members of society to create and sustain a sense of social reality as being objective, factual, predictable and external to themselves.

 Mundane reasoning by parallel constraint satisfaction - Mark Derthick, Publisher Carnegie Mellon University Pittsburgh.